 any order of the day for the consideration of a motion moved upon the presentation of a committee discussion paper, committee report or the Government response to a committee report;

-any notice of motion or order of the day to amend, disallow, disapprove or declare void and of no effect any instrument made under any Act of the Assembly which provides for the instrument to be subject to amendment, disallowance or disapproval of the Assembly or subject to a resolution of the Assembly declaring the instrument to be amended or void and of no effect or any other order of the day to consider such a motion; and (Amended 4 May 1995)
+any notice of motion or order of the day to amend, disallow, disapprove or declare void and of no effect any instrument made under any Act of the Assembly which provides for the instrument to be subject to amendment, disallowance or disapproval of the Assembly or subject to a resolution of the Assembly declaring the instrument to be amended or void and of no effect or any other order of the day to consider such a motion, and, if such a notice has not been called on by the end of the day before the stipulated period ends, the Member shall move the notice on the next sitting day and such business shall take precedence over other business; and (Amended 4 May 1995)

 any notice of motion or order of the day which deals with the administration of the Assembly or the manner in which the Assembly conducts its proceedings.
 (Amended 6 March 2008)

-For the purpose of this standing order and standing order 16, Executive Members’ business is business which has been introduced by a crossbench member of the Executive.
+For the purpose of this standing order and standing order 16, Crossbench Executive Members’ business is business which has been introduced by a crossbench member of the Executive.
 (Adopted 27 November 2012)

 Order of private Members’ business